alezkv/alezkv.pro/src/content/blog/k8up.md

 ## Create a Restore object

 By now, we have managed to put data into the backup storage.
 Let's create a Restore object to get this data into the PVC for production use.

+Restore object mirrors backup and additionally specifies the restore method, which could be either a folder or S3.

 ```YAML
 apiVersion: k8up.io/v1